Amazon to hold Prime Day event on October 13-14

 The Seattle-based company is on an expansion spree on the back of a meteoric rise in its business, thanks to a surge in online orders during coronavirus-induced lockdowns, which helped it post its biggest-ever quarterly profit in 26 years in July.

-The company does not disclose revenue from the event, but has said that merchants contributed to $2 billion in sales during Prime Day in 2019, which spanned for 48 hours and 18 countries.
+The company does not disclose revenue from the event, but had said that merchants contributed to $2 billion in sales during Prime Day in 2019, which spanned for 48 hours and 18 countries.

-Reporting by Tiyashi Datta and Akanksha Rana in Bengaluru; Editing by Aditya Soni and Amy Caren Daniel
+Reporting by Tiyashi Datta, Akanksha Rana and Uday Sampath in Bengaluru; Editing by Aditya Soni and Amy Caren Daniel

 Our Standards: The Thomson Reuters Trust Principles.